programmfabrik/apitest/README.md

         "key1": "value1",
         "key2": "value2"
     },
-    // Specify a unique log level only for this single test.
-(If cli has a greate log verbosity than this, cli wins) "log_verbosity": 2,
+    // Specify a unique log behavior only for this single test.
+    "log_network":true,
+    "log_verbose": false,
     //Defines what gets send to the server
     "request": {
 		//What endpoint we want to target.
 You find all possible endpoints in the api documentation